GECO-PH/grapevine-anywhere/README.md

 FastTreeMP -nosupport -nt <sequences.fasta> > <output.tree>
 ```

-8) If split, graft together the subtrees into a complete tree
+8) If split, graft together the subtrees into a complete tree.

-9) Define and extract UK clusters using `cluster-funk`
+9) Define and extract UK clusters using `cluster-funk`.

-10) Build reports
+10) Build reports.

+### `Rules`

+`0 - preprocess_gisaid`
+> Input GISAID data is cleaned, aligned and lineage typed (for sequences which don't already have a lineage designation)..

+`1 - preprocess_redcap`
+> Input REDCap data is cleaned and aligned.

+`2 - pangolin_lineage_typing`
+> Cleaned and aligned REDCap data is lineage typed.

+`3 - combine_gisaid_and_redcap`
+> Processed GISAID and REDCap data are combined.

+`4 - make_trees`
+> Sequences are split into outgroups, if they are provided, and a phylogenetic tree is generated.
+> Ancestral state reconstruction is also carried out.

+`5 - define_redcap_lineages_and_cut_out_trees`
+> Tree is annotated with clusters from ancestral state reconstruction.
+> Sub-trees with >=3 sequences in a cluster are cut out and phylotyped.
+> Full tree is annotated with phylotypes.

 ## Outputs